nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-With that the basic ray casting loop is as follows:
+With that, the basic ray casting loop is as follows:

 ```typescript
 const ray = createRay(canvas, aspectRatio, playerPos, playerDir, x, cameraPlane);